-Ask a literary agent your question about how to get a publishing agent here.
+Ask a (former) literary agent your question about how to get a publishing agent here.
 You’ll also find answers to questions other authors have posted.
 This article is part of our free 15-Part Guide About How to Get a Book Agent.
 It was created by, and is curated by, a former literary agent who’s now helped hundreds of authors get book agents as an author coach and consultant.
 See successful authors at How I Got My Literary Agent.

 ASK A Literary Agent – FAQ